Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

-Floods are one of the most common weather hazards in the United States.
+Floods are among the most common weather hazards in the United States.
 They can happen anywhere at any time of year.

 According to the National Weather Service, "Flash floods are short-term events occurring within six hours of the causative event (heavy rain, dam break, levee failure, rapid snowmelt and ice jams) and often within two hours of the start of high-intensity rainfall."